krishna-waidande/krishna-waidande.github.io/Deployment.md

 > Cold deployment

-### What is Hot Deployment ?
+### What is Hot Deployment?
-The process of deploying web app in running server is called Hot Deployment.
-In this approach there is no need to restart the whole server.
-All changes takes place on ON-THE-FLY.
+The process of deploying the web app in a running server is called Hot Deployment.
+In this approach, there is no need to restart the server.
+All changes take place on ON-THE-FLY.

 ### How we can achieve it into Tomcat server?